dalerxli/ray-opto-tweezer-sim/README.md

 - Trustworthy calculations: an automated test suite (in `tests` subdirectory) verifies the operation of the code, beginning with the basics (Snell law and Fresnel coefficients implementation) and ending by the total force exerted on a particle.
 Where possible, the test suite ensures that the generated results are consistent with the published ones (again, with Ashkin, 1992).
 Special attention is paid to corner cases for each of the simulation functions in order to guarantee their correctness.

 ### Upcoming features
-- Arbitrary beam intensity profile that can be easily specified by the user.

-- Arbitrary spatial polarization profile to allow simulating e.g. radial polarization.

 - Multithreading support to speed things up on multi-core or multi-CPU machines.